-One important distinction between generalization in RL settings compared to traditional function learning is that the goal in RL is not necessarily to learn the true underlying value function.
-Rather, one needs to balance the explore-exploit dilemma (Mehlhorn et al. 2015), by both exploring uncertain options to acquire information, and exploiting options with high expectations of reward to maximize immediate gains.
+One important distinction between generalization in RL settings and in traditional function learning is that the goal in RL is not necessarily to learn the true underlying value function.
+Rather, one needs to balance the explore-exploit dilemma (Mehlhorn et al. 2015) by both exploring uncertain options to acquire information and exploiting options with high expectations of reward to maximize immediate gains.
 Thus, a fundamental challenge in RL is to determine what information should be acquired given current beliefs (i.e., active learning; Nelson 2005).
-Two prominent mechanisms of exploration are random exploration (e.g., flipping a coin to decide) and uncertainty-directed exploration (i.e., curiosity towards subjective uncertainty), which play a dissociable role in human exploration (Wu et al. 2018; Wilson et al. 2014; Wu et al. 2022a; Cogliati Dezza et al. 2019) and different neural signatures (Zajkowski et al. 2017).
-In RL settings, the Gaussian Process model addresses the explore-exploit dilemma by making Bayesian predictions about expected rewards, including quantifications of uncertainty (blue line and ribbons, respectively, in Figure 3a right).
+Two prominent mechanisms of exploration are random exploration (e.g., flipping a coin to decide) and uncertaintydirected exploration (i.e., curiosity toward subjective uncertainty), which play a dissociable role in human exploration (Wilson et al. 2014; Wu et al. 2018, 2022a; Cogliati Dezza et al. 2019) and have different neural signatures (Zajkowski et al. 2017).
+In RL settings, the Gaussian Process model addresses the explore-exploit dilemma by making Bayesian predictions about expected rewards, including quantifications of uncertainty (see the right side of Figure 3a).
 These two components can be used to implement policies that both balance the exploration-exploitation dilemma and predict human behavior.

 Figure 3b illustrates how the reward expectations and uncertainty estimates of a Bayesian function learning model are combined to predict choices in a spatially correlated bandit problem (Wu et al. 2018).
-The best account of human choice behavior combines Gaussian Process regression as a model of value generalization with Upper Confidence Bound (UCB) sampling (Auer 2002), which quantifies the value of a choice option by adding an uncertainty-based "exploration bonus" to reward expectations.
-Together, the GP-UCB model demonstrates how generalization and exploration mechanisms interact to guide decision-making in RL.
+The best account of human choice behavior combines Gaussian Process (GP) regression as a model of value generalization with Upper Confidence Bound (UCB) sampling (Auer 2002), which quantifies the value of a choice option by adding an uncertainty-based "exploration bonus" to reward expectations.
+Taken as a whole, the GP-UCB model demonstrates how generalization and exploration mechanisms interact to guide decision making in RL.
 Furthermore, additional studies have fit the GP-UCB model on choices and then used it to predict out-of-sample judgments that participants made about the expected reward of unexplored options along with subjective confidence ratings (Wu et al. 2020, 2021).
-Thus, participants not only select actions "as-if" they are using a form of Bayesian value function approximation, but the same computations can also be used to predict their judgments, showing a correspondence between implicit value generalization in RL with explicit function learning in psychology.
+Thus, not only do participants select actions "as-if" they are using a form of Bayesian value function approximation but also the same computations can be used to predict their judgments, showing a correspondence between implicit value generalization in RL and explicit function learning in psychology.